Prelest: Eastern Orthodox views on the lives of certain Catholic saints

 By comparison, we shall cite the last moments of Saint Sisoes the Great (fifth century):

 Surrounded by the brothers at the moment of his death, he was as if talking with invisible beings.
 The brothers asked him, "Father, tell us, with whom are you speaking?"
 He answered, "With angels who have come to take me; but I am begging them to leave me for a short time, in order to repent."
 The brothers knew that Sisoes was perfect in the virtues, and protested, "You have no need to repent, Father."
 Sisoes answered, "Truly, I do not know if I have even begun to repent."

 Sisoes' deep understanding of his own imperfection is the main outstanding trait of all true saints and is the most important sign that their revelations were true.

-The words of St. Francis "I have fulfilled what I should have fulfilled" in this quote (taken from the referenced book of Prof. A.I.
+However, it is worth noting that the words of St. Francis "I have fulfilled what I should have fulfilled" in this quote (taken from the referenced book of Prof. A.I.
 Osipov in English), were taken by A.I.
 Osipov from another book in Russian, which in turn took it from another book.
 For comparison, the life of St. Francis by St. Bonaventure contains it in the following from: "I have done what was mine to do" (P. 150).
 The interpretation of such words and relation to humility is explained, in particular, in the book by Mitrofan Lodyzhensky "Light Invisible" adapted in the shorter article by Father George Macris.
+Even then, while not well-known in Orthodox circles, it is well known in Catholic ones that this biography of Saint Francis is considered mostly fictional, written in contrast to the earlier and more historically accurate Thomas of Celano's Vita Prima.

-Father George Macris writes that "in his farewell address to the Franciscans, St. Francis said: “Now God is calling me, and I forgive all my brethren, both those present and those absent, their offenses and their errors and remit their sins as far as it is in my power.”
-These words reveal that on his death bed, Francis felt himself to be powerful enough to remit sins like the Pope.
-It is known that the remission of sins outside the Sacrament of Penance and the Eucharist in the Roman Church was a prerogative of papal power.
-Francis’ assumption of this prerogative could only have been with the assurance of his own sanctity".
+Father George Macris writes that "in his farewell address to the Franciscans, St. Francis said: "Now God is calling me, and I forgive all my brethren, both those present and those absent, their offenses and their errors and remit their sins as far as it is in my power."
+Fr.
+Macris believes these words mean Francis felt himself to be "powerful" enough to remit sins like the Pope.
+However, that in Roman Catholicism, religious superiors have the power to remit sins against the rule of the community, and it is likely that this commentator is simply not aware of this ancient practice in the West.

 Prof. A.I.
 Osipov also says that there are 3 main manifestations of delusions of Catholic mystics: